gyuho/learn/doc/go_concurrency/README.md

 available thread, so they won't be blocked. **goroutine** is cheaper than **threads**, because **goroutines* are multiplexed onto a small number of OS threads.
 A program may run **thousands of goroutines** *in one thread*.
+We do not need to allocate one-thread-per-one-goroutine.
 We don't need to worry about threads in Go.
+Go handles synchronization.
-One goroutine may be blocked by waiting for I/O, and the thread would block as well, but **other goroutines never block** because Go automatically moves other goroutines to another available thread.
-Therefore, Go uses relatively few OS threads per Go process.
+One goroutine may be blocked by waiting for I/O, and the thread would block as well, but **other goroutines would never block** because Go automatically moves other goroutines to another available thread.
+Therefore, Go uses relatively fewer OS threads per Go process.

 <br>
 <br>